Founded in 2009, Purpose New York serves as our headquarters.

 Jeremy começou sua carreira com a consultoria de estratégia McKinsey & Company e é formado pela Harvard University e pela University of Sydney.
 Ele vive em Nova Iorque.

 Catherine is the Co-Head of Purpose's New York Office, having joined Purpose in 2016 to lead projects fusing culture, brand, messaging, and communication.
-In addition to her role as Co-Head of Office, Catherine is a founding member and Chair of Purpose’s Equity practice, which leads the company in prioritizing racial sensitivity and inclusivity in its workplace and work product.
+In addition to her role as Co-Head of Office, Catherine is a founding member and In addition to her role as Co-Head of Office, Catherine is a founding member and lead of Purpose's Racial Equity Impact Practice, which leads the company in prioritizing racial equity in its social impact.
 At Purpose, Catherine's portfolio covers issue spaces including criminal justice, racial justice, public health, women's empowerment, the arts and media, equitable access to play, housing insecurity, and more.

 Catherine joined Purpose after eight years in the music industry, where her experiences included marketing projects by high-profile recording artists, representing intellectual property for songwriters and producers, and concept development for creative artist-brand partnerships.
 In 2012, Catherine was recruited to establish a marketing department for a young music publishing company.
 Stepping in as Director of Marketing & Communications, Catherine developed the company’s brand identity alongside a design team, created its communications framework and thought leadership approach, produced brand assets, and identified partnership opportunities to further establish the brand.